tylerhsu/thing/README.md

 I've replaced uses of hard-coded dummy data on the client-side with api requests that return db records.

 ### Files API
-Implemented api for storing and retrieving files & file metadata.
+Implemented api for storing, retrieving, and deleting files & file metadata.

-### Fixed bugs in boilerplate
+### Fixed bugs
 - c8bbf87: Fixed a bug where navigating directly to a url more than one level deep, such as /patients/1234, would always render a blank page.
 This was caused by a webpack configuration that produced relative urls for static assets, so a browser navigating to /patients/1234 would try to load the js bundle from /patients/1234/bundle.js.
 - f0ef513: Fixed a bug where appointment routes would return 500 on success.